 - 1) Author's Intent.
 The author's office states that they are seeking to provide a "preapplication determination" for prospective applicants of occupational licenses to know whether their criminal record would disqualify them before the invest in expensive training and education toward a license.
 They state that 20 other states have enacted similar policies. - 2) Accuracy of the Predeterminations.
-The bill appears to require a prospective applicant seeking a predetermination to self-report their criminal convictions.
-It does not indicate whether the Board would be able to verify the convictions.
-(Doing so would likely result in additional costs to the Board, as discussed below.)

-When an applicant self-reports their convictions, there is the possibility that relevant information may be missing or that they may forget to include some information that is necessary to make an accurate determination.
-If incorrect or incomplete information is reported, then the predetermination may not be accurate.

-In addition, other factors could affect the accuracy of the predeterminations.
-They would not take into account rehabilitation efforts of the applicant, or the time passed since the conviction.
+Recent amendments to this bill require preapplicants to submit fingerprints, which will help to ensure that the Board receives accurate information about past criminal convictions.
+However, there are, certain factors not entirely addressed that could affect the accuracy of the predeterminations.
+They would not take into account future rehabilitation efforts of the applicant, or the time passed since the conviction at the point of future application.
 (If the conviction is over 7 years old when they apply for licensure, the Board may not deny based on it unless it was for a serious felony.)
-In addition, if additional convictions happen between the time of the predetermination and the application for licensure, that will affect the accuracy of the predetermination.

-3) Cost of the Predeterminations.
-This bill does not permit the Board to charge a fee to make the predeterminations.
-Staff believes the Board would need two new full-time positions: one office technician to intake and track requests, and one staff services analyst to review the request and documentation, make a determination, and prepare the response.
+In addition, if additional convictions happen between the time of the predetermination and the application for licensure, that will affect the accuracy of the predetermination. - 3) Fiscal Impact.
+This bill does allow DCA boards to charge a fee of up to \$50 to cover the cost of the preapplication determinations.
+Staff believes the Board would need two new full-time positions: one office technician to intake and track requests, and one staff services analyst to review the request and documentation, make a determination, and prepare the response. - 4) Need for Regulations.
+The Board would likely need to run regulations to implement this bill in order to establish a fee for the preapplication determinations, and in order to define a formal process. - 5) Board Denials Based on Convictions.

-In addition, it is unclear if the Board would be required to gather additional information about the convictions if the applicant provided incomplete information.
-Some counties provide this information for free.
-However, some counties charge various amounts for court documents, copying, and/or certification.
-(There is not a consistent fee for this across counties.)

-4) Board Denials Based on Convictions.
 The chart below summarizes the Board's application denials from Fiscal Year 2015-16 through Fiscal Year 2018-2019.

 Type of Convictions FY 2015/2016 FY 2016/2017 FY 2017/2018 FY 2018/2019 Total

 Sex Related Convictions 0 2 1 0 3

 Theft & Fraud 4 13 13 4 34

 DUI/Alcohol 9 42 44 38 133

 Battery/Assault 2 4 5 5 16

 Multiple Criminal Acts 3 2 3 0 8

 Possession of Drugs 1 0 1 0 2

 Murder/Manslaughter 0 0 1 0 1

 Total Denied Based on Criminal History 19 63 68 47 197

 Denied Based on Other Acts 2 15 17 17 51

 Total Denials 21 78 85 64 248

 Failure to Disclose Denials 1 16 13 10 40